-There are 25 Hopscotch itineraries, they're valid for 31 days from the first date of travel, and you can travel in any direction.
+There are over 30 Hopscotch itineraries, they're valid for 31 days from the first date of travel, and you can travel in any direction.
 Decide on the best Island Hopscotch® ticket for your holiday, buy online or at the port, and you're on your way.
 You can even combine Island Hopscotch® tickets to make it a bumper exploration of the isles.

 - Bute, Cowal, Kintyre and Arran